valhalla/valhalla-docs/explorer/explore-transit.md

 Each time you click buttons or navigate the map on Mobility Explorer, you are sending a query to the [Transitland](https://transit.land/documentation/datastore/api-endpoints.html) or [Mapzen Mobility](index.md) APIs.
 You can see the raw API request in your browser's address bar and resulting JSON response from the server by clicking the `View request` links.
 If you want to interact with these APIs programmatically, looking at the query can help you understand the components and create a properly formatted query that you can save and reuse in other projects that integrate these APIs.

 Start exploring by searching for a place or address in the box on the map or by panning and zooming to your area of interest.
 Each query or map update is maintained as a separate URL, which means that you can return to your previous map by clicking the back button in your browser window.
+You can also share this URL with others and they will see the same results that you see.

 Hover over a point, line, or polygon on the map to get a preview of its name and other information, and click it for full details.
 As you move the map, you need to redo the search to get updated information.